 Once NUR 1003C is completed, clinical experiences are one day per week.
 Clinical experiences are conducted in Orange and Osceola counties, from 7 a.m. to 7 p.m.
 Each course in the program may have clinical on a different day.
 During the practicum (last course), the students will work with their preceptor on the preceptor’s schedule.
 Students are expected to arrange their schedules for these experiences.

 What is the schedule like if I am accepted into the Valencia/UCF Concurrent ASN- BSN

 Additional Estimated Time Requirements:

-Students in the Concurrent program follow the Nursing, Traditional track with additional face-to-face or online courses conducted by UCF faculty.
-The face-to-face classes for both Valencia and UCF are offered at the Valencia West campus; however, Nursing I and II (part of the Traditional track) are offered at both the Valencia West and Osceola campuses.
+Students in the Concurrent program follow the Nursing, Traditional track course schedule, with additional BSN online courses conducted by UCF faculty.
 The study time for the UCF classes is additional to the Valencia nursing classes.

 Do you offer different Nursing programs?